hahuang65/changeling/README.md

 log.after # what the after state of the object is.
 => {"title" => "New Title"}

+log.modified_by # ID of the user who made the changes to the object
+# Note: this could be nil if the Blameling module was not set up in you controller, or if changes were made from a place without a user object, such as the Rails console.
+# Note: integer type IDs will be integers.
+Non-integer types (such as Mongo's IDs) will be represented as a string.
+=> 33

 log.modifications # what changes were made to the object that this Logling recorded.
 Basically a roll up of the .before and .after methods.
 => {"title" => ["Old Title", "New Title"]}